k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 1. Init — calls the **TDMSetSessionGlobals** Actor to run the initial setting for the custom logic flow execution.
 The SESSION_GLOBALS input parameter must be defined as an external parameter.
 The external parameter name must be SESSION_GLOBALS.

-2. **DbCommand** — defines the SELECT statement to select the task's entities.
+2. **DbCommand** — defines the SELECT statement to select the task entities.
 The SELECT statement must return only the entity IDs.

 3. **customLogicDirectFlowUtil** — filters out the reserved entities if needed, and formats the entity IDs for the task execution:
    - Set the **NUMBER_OF_ENTITIES** input parameter to be external.